-- Fry the coated tortilla on both sides for a few seconds, pay attention to not fry long or they will become crispy.
+- Fry the coated tortilla on both sides for a few seconds, pay attention to not frying too long or they will become crispy.

 - Place the tortilla on a plate, put some shredded chicken in the middle and fold or roll (as you prefer).

-- Repeat with all tortillas and chicken and place 4 enchiladas on every plate or all of them in a serving plate with lettuce.
+- Repeat with all tortillas and chicken and place 4 enchiladas on every plate or all of them on a serving plate.

-- Top enchiladas with sautéed potatoes and carrots, diced onion, cheese, and drizzle with cream.
+- Top enchiladas with sautéed potatoes and carrots, diced onion, cheese, and cream.
 Serve immediately.

-- If you can’t find Guajillo and/or Pasilla chillies, you can replace them with any other dried red peppers, such as Hatch or Anaheim.
+- If you can’t find Guajillo and/or Pasilla chilies, you can replace them with any other dried red peppers, such as Hatch or Anaheim.

 - Use your roasted chicken leftovers or even better: Thanksgiving turkey! to make those scrumptious enchiladas!

-- Be careful when placing the tortilla into the oil as the splatters could burn your hands (use gloves or just add it very careful).
+- Be careful when placing the tortilla into the oil as the splatters could burn your hands.

 If you liked this Mexican authentic recipe please don’t forget to rate it and leave us a comment below.